ntudlcv/DLCV-Fall-2023-HW1/README.md

 If you have any problems related to HW1, you may
 - Use TA hours
 - Contact TAs by e-mail ([ntudlcv@gmail.com](mailto:ntudlcv@gmail.com))
-- Post your question under hw1 FAQ section in FB group.(But TAs won't answer your question on FB.)
+- Post your question to NTU COOL under HW1 Discussions